apache/echarts-handbook/contents/en/application/chart-types/bar/stacked-bar.md

 In this case, the position of the second series is based on the position of the first series, the height increased is corresponding to the first series' height.
 Therefore, from the position of the second series, you can find the changing trend of the sum of the two.

->The value of 'stack' explained what series will be stacked up together.
+>The value of `stack` explained what series will be stacked up together.
 Theoretically, the specific value of 'stack' is meaningless.
 However, we prefer some suggestive strings for the convenience of reading.
 >
 >For instance, here is statics with 4 series that is about the amount of male and female. "adult male" and "boy" need to be stacked while "adult female" and "girl" need to be stacked.
-In this case, the suggestive value of 'stack' is 'male' and 'female'.
-Although meaningless string like 'a' and 'b' can achieve the same effect but has worse code readability.
+In this case, the suggestive value of `stack` is `'male'` and `'female'`.
+Although meaningless string like `'a'` and `'b'` can achieve the same effect but has worse code readability.